 34. Crossover Episode:

-Cartoon Network’s special “The Grim Adventures of the Kids Next Door” combined characters from multiple shows, including “The Grim Adventures of Billy and Mandy” and “Codename: Kids Next Door,” creating a unique crossover event.
+Cartoon Network special “The Grim Adventures of the Kids Next Door” combined its characters from multiple shows, such as “The Grim Adventures of Billy and Mandy” and “Codename: Kids Next Door,” into an original crossover event.

-35. Adam Reed and Matt Thompson’s Early Work:
+35. Early Work of Adam Reed and Matt Thompson:

 36. Dexter’s Laboratory Hip-Hop Album:

-In 2002, Cartoon Network released a hip-hop album titled “Dexter’s Laboratory: The Hip-Hop Experiment.”
-The album featured various artists, including De La Soul and Will.i.am, who created songs inspired by the show’s characters and themes, blending hip-hop culture with the world of animation.
+In 2002, Cartoon Network – with “Dexter’s Laboratory: The Hip-Hop Experiment” the network put out a hip-hop album featuring, among others, tracks by De La Soul and Will.i.am, inspired by characters and themes, combining hip-hop culture with the world of animation.

 39. Captain Planet’s “Heart” Power Controversy:

-40. Courage the Cowardly Dog’s Influence on Horror Animation:
+40. Influence of Courage the Cowardly Dog in Horror Animation:

 41. Johnny Bravo and the Real Johnny Bravo: